Listen to my interview with Jack Shrawder (transcript):

 In this episode, Jack and I talked about the things teachers do nonverbally that reduce their effectiveness in the classroom.
 Then we talked about the things they can do to have the opposite effect: the ways you can adjust your voice, posture and other nonverbals to give yourself more presence and confidence in the classroom.
-Those ideas are summarized in the image above, but more details are waiting in the podcast.
+Those ideas are summarized in the image below, but more details are waiting in the podcast.
 I definitely learned something; I hope you do too!

 Join my mailing list and never miss another post.
 You’ll get weekly tips, tools, and inspiration — in quick, bite-sized packages — all geared toward making your teaching more effective and joyful.
 To thank you, I’ll send you a free copy of my new e-booklet, 20 Ways to Cut Your Grading Time in Half.
 I look forward to getting to know you better!

 luv all your stuff!
 Great tips!